 Over its long history on this site, the Montreal hospital housed pioneering medical research and practice, and was world-renowned as a teaching hospital.

 Archaeological digs reveal a wealth of treasures.

 Book Review: In Michèle Dagenais’s book, we witness waves of engineers, doctors, industrialists, politicians, and, finally, environmentalists negotiate the relationship with nature as Montreal grows and modernizes.

 A century ago, the federal government protected a fort in Nova Scotia and launched Canada’s national historic sites system.

-The Somerset House in Ottawa, Ontario, is on the 2017 Top 10 Endangered Places List.
+The Black Horse Pub and Pig’s Ear Tavern in Peterborough, Ontario, is on the 2017 Top 10 Endangered Places List.

 Few Canadians realize that much of our parks system was built with forced labour — prisoners of war, enemy aliens, conscientious objectors, and an army of jobless men.